badpaybad/mini-mvc/README.md

 # mini-mvc
-Try to build something like asp.net
+Try to build something dispatched url to an function

+# start up project
+MiniMvc.HostConsole

+# do simple parse http request then do simple response in json